 Table of contents

-This post features a comprehensive set of instructions for installing the latest version of WordPress on a Raspberry Pi.
+This post features a comprehensive set of instructions for installing the latest version of WordPress on a Raspberry Pi OS (formerly known as Raspbian).
 All the WordPress language options will be available for selection during the installation process.

 The process will include everything from setting up a LAMP server, preparing, installing and setting up WordPress, to enabling Apache’s rewrite module and URL rewrite rules.